GOTTA CUT THESE BONDS – or I’ll explode!

 • Researchers ran 2 group of white volunteers through a series of computer-based mental exercises:

-— one group’s set was so stressful that people were temporarily depleted of the mental reserves needed for discipline
+— one group’s set was so stressful that the participants were temporarily depleted of the mental reserves needed for discipline

-• Once the subjects were finished, they met with either a white or black interviewer & discussed racial diversity, a social situation with the potential for racial tension.
+• Once the subjects were finished, they met with either a white or African-AM interviewer & discussed racial diversity, a social situation with the potential for racial tension.

-• Also, independent black observers found that the powerless & therefore less inhibited whites were much more direct, real & less prejudiced in conversations
+• Also, independent African-AM observers found that the exhausted / powerless & therefore less ‘uptight’ whites were much more direct, real & less prejudiced in conversations

 ✶ CONCLUSION: Relinquishing power over oneself (temporarily) seems to prevent over-thinking & so ‘liberate’ people to be more authentic, which could benefit both individuals & society

-It’s about “Letting Go” of anxiety, looking good, projecting failure, fear of disapproval, trying to be seen, heard, accepted …. but just being open-hearted & in the moment.
-Then we can enjoy ourselves, be respectful & put others at ease
+It’s about “Letting Go” of anxiety, looking good, projecting failure, fear of disapproval, trying to be seen, heard, accepted …. but rather just being open-hearted & in the moment.
+Then we can enjoy ourselves, be respectful & put others at ease.

 NEXT: Backlash, Part 2